-It is worth noting that these discrete-choice models of deforestation are typically formulated differently from the optimal control approach used in the models discussed Section 3 and Appendix A; instead, discrete-choice models often specify a Bellman equation to reflect the dynamic nature of the landowner's decision-making process.
-This discrete-choice formulation does not allow for analytically calculating an optimum as in the model of Section 3.2, but on the other hand allows researchers to explicitly model the types of switching costs that would be hard to incorporate into general optimal control models, as well as to estimate structural parameters of landowners' profit functions.
+It is worth noting that these discrete-choice models of deforestation are typically formulated differently from the optimal control approach used in the models discussed in Section 3 and Supplemental Appendix A; instead, discrete-choice models often specify a Bellman equation to reflect the dynamic nature of the landowner's decision-making process.
+This discrete-choice formulation does not allow for analytically calculating an optimum as in the model presented in Section 3.2, but on the other hand it allows researchers to explicitly model the types of switching costs that would be hard to incorporate into general optimal control models as well as to estimate structural parameters of landowners' profit functions.

+4.1.2.6.
 Forest-wide complementarities.
 One particular area in which the dynamic discrete-choice framework is likely to be unwieldy, however, is in situations where deforestation decisions in one part of the forest affect growth rates and other payoff-relevant parameters in other land parcels.
-Such spatial complementarities are integral in the analysis of "tipping points", as discussed by Franklin and Pindyck (2018).
+Such spatial complementarities are integral in the analysis of tipping points, as discussed by Franklin & Pindyck (2018).
 A growing body of ecological research highlights the possibility that, after aggregate deforestation levels cross a certain threshold, the entire tropical forest ecosystem may be so disrupted as to enter a functionally irreversible transition to open savanna.
-Additionally, agents' value of conserving a given parcel of land may depend on the conservation status of neighboring parcels (Albers et al., 2008) which, as noted by Scott (2014), have not yet been tackled in the agricultural discrete-choice literature.
+Additionally, agents' value of conserving a given parcel of land may depend on the conservation status of neighboring parcels (Albers et al. 2008), which, as noted by Scott (2014), has not yet been tackled in the agricultural discrete-choice literature.